pygsuite/pygsuite/docs/index.md

 Refer to the [goals](./goals.md) and [features](./features.md) pages for overviews of the package.

+The [quickstart](./quickstart/auth.md) pages will let you dive right in and start writing code.

 The [examples](./examples/examples.md) page will walk you through more complicated examples that highlight more complex features of each module and how they can interact.